 The University will make every effort to collect all outstanding balances pursuant to State of Maryland regulations.
-Accounts are reviewed and considered for submission to the State Central Collections Unit (SCCU) ninety (90) days after the official start date of classes.
+Delinquent accounts are reviewed and considered for submission to the State Central Collections Unit (SCCU).
 As an agency of the State of Maryland, the University is required by state law to refer delinquent accounts to the State Central Collections Unit.
 At the time of referral, a collection charge of 17% is added to the balance of the account, plus any additional attorney and/or court costs.
 In addition, SCCU is authorized by state law to intercept an individual's state income tax refund or other payment made through the State to apply toward an outstanding debt.
 The SCCU also reports delinquent accounts to credit bureaus.